Nat-NotPublishedAuthor/SAPI-SAM/README.md

 ### WARNING: THE INSTALLER ALREDY DOES ALL OF THIS AUTOMATICALLY.
 DO THIS ONLY IF YOU HATE YOURSELF.

-## 1ᵗʰ Step
+## 1ˢᵗ Step

-You'll need to find a port of SAM in exe format, for that i personally reccommend you check out https://github.com/s-macke/SAM (ALSO NOT MINE!!!).
+You'll need to find a port of SAM in exe format, for that i personally recommend you check out https://github.com/s-macke/SAM (ALSO NOT MINE!!!).

 ## 2ⁿᵈ Step
 Place IN THE SAME FOLDER the exe with SamSapi64.dll/SamSapi32.dll based on if your system is 32 or 64 bit.